-How to Expand ELLs' Access to Technology for Distance Learning
+How to Expand ELLs' Access to Technology for Virtual Learning

 Girl studying on laptop at home

-Learn what schools and districts can do to ensure that ELLs and their families have access to the technology, internet connections, tech support, and information they need to succeed in distance learning.
+Learn what schools and districts can do to ensure that ELLs and their families have access to the technology, internet connections, tech support, and information they need to succeed in virtual learning.

-The COVID-19 pandemic has made a signficiant dent in the digital divide (an issue of concern for ELL educators for many years), increasing families' access to devices, computers, and Internet service in many places in the country.
+The COVID-19 pandemic shone a bright light on the digital divide (an issue of concern for ELL educators for many years) as technology access became a necessity overnight.
+In many places around the country, families' access to devices, computers, and Internet service did increase during that time, although the roll-out was bumpy and complicated.

 Access to Devices

-ELL educators have shared the following insights about their students' access to technology during the pandemic:
+ELL educators have shared the following insights about their students' access to technology over the last several years:

 • In many ELL families, multiple siblings shared devices for their schoolwork.